truelossless/Knot.s/README.md

 ## Known issues

-- Line breaks can cause the parser to fail
+- The summary is at the end of the PDF
 - Font in code blocks is broken if you use LaTeX, in PDFs

 ## Contributing